-The Aland Leppington Civic Centre Planning Proposal seeks to amend State Environmental Planning Policy (Precincts - Western Parkland City) 2021 (Parkland City SEPP) for the lots located at 173-183 Rickard Road (referred to as 'the site').
-The site is strategically located, within the civic heart of the Leppington Town Centre, within the South West Growth Area (SWGA) and to the immediate south of the Leppington train station.
-It is intended for the site to serve a central and civic function within the context of the town centre.
-The Planning Proposal is supported by the Leppington Civic Centre Master Plan which facilitates the realisation of the Leppington Town Centre vision through the provision of retail amenity and a mixed use hub.
+The Aland Leppington Residential Core Planning Proposal seeks to amend State Environmental Planning Policy (Precincts - Western Parkland City) 2021 (Parkland City SEPP) for the lots located at 156-166 Rickard Road (referred to as 'the site').
+The site is strategically located, towards the centre of the Leppington Town Centre, within the Southwest Growth Area (SWGA) and to the south of the Leppington train station and immediate north of Leppington Public School.
+It is intended for the site to serve a central and residential accommodating function within the context of the town centre.
+The Planning Proposal is supported by the Leppington Residential Core Master Plan which facilitates the realisation of the Leppington Town Centre vision through the provision of a mixed use zoned land, that is intended to primarily facilitate residential uses, retail and other community serving uses.

-The site is under the single ownership of the proponent and presents a highly capable land parcel, immediately adjacent to the Leppington train station, that by its nature and location will function as an exemplar transit-oriented development in the Leppington Town Centre and South West Growth Area (SWGA).
+The site is under the single ownership of the proponent and presents a highly capable land parcel, to the near south of the Leppington train station, that by its nature and location will function as an exemplar transit-oriented development in the Leppington Town Centre and South West Growth Area (SWGA).
 As such, the site presents an immediate opportunity to deliver new homes and jobs as part of a holistic and integrated land use and transport-oriented development.
-To the east of the Leppington Civic Centre site is an adjoining Aland landholding at 156-166 Rickard Road, Leppington which will form part of future development stages and subject to a separate planning application.
+To the west of the Leppington Residential Core is an adjoining Aland landholding at 173-183 Rickard Road, Leppington which will form part of future development stages and will be subject to a separate planning application.

-The proposal seeks to rezone the site comprising 3.2ha of land in the in the Leppington Town Centre Precinct which was first identified by the NSW Government in 2013 as a key strategic centre within the SWGA to deliver new homes and jobs in close proximity to public transport.
+The proposal seeks to rezone the site comprising 4.2ha of land in the in the Leppington Town Centre Precinct which was first identified by the NSW Government in 2013 as a key strategic centre within the SWGA to deliver new homes and jobs in close proximity to public transport.
 This was followed by the announcement of the Western Sydney International Airport (WSI) in 2014 and in anticipation of the delivery of Leppington Train Station in 2015.

-The Leppington Civic Centre proposal provides a site-specific planning framework that will help support Council's vision for the Leppington Town Centre and enable it to transition into a new thriving transit-oriented community that builds on the NSW Government's vision and aspirations under the Western Sydney Growth Area program.
+The Leppington Residential Core proposal provides a site-specific planning framework that will help support Council's vision for the Leppington Town Centre and enable it to transition into a new thriving transit-oriented residential community that builds on the NSW Government's vision and aspirations under the Western Sydney Growth Area program.

-The Leppington Civic Centre Master Plan is a potential 'catalyst project' that would complement the delivery of the wider Leppington Town Centre plan proposed by Camden Council.
-The proposal leverages the unique opportunity offered by the site's strategic location within the town centre and its close proximity to transport infrastructure, by rezoning the site to enable transit-oriented development within a town centre, and increasing building height and floor space ratio development standards to enable additional housing supply and diversity.
+The Leppington Residential Core Master Plan is a potential 'catalyst project' that would complement the delivery of the wider Leppington Town Centre plan proposed by Camden Council.
+The proposal leverages the unique opportunity offered by the site's strategic location within the town centre and its close proximity to transport and educational infrastructure, by rezoning the site to enable transit-oriented development within a town centre and increasing building height and floor space ratio development standards to enable additional housing supply and diversity.
+A concept design strategy for site is shown in Figure 2 on the following page.